-When Socrates died, Plato left Athens for more than a decade.
+When Socrates died in 399BCE, Plato left Athens for more than a decade.
 He returned to start the Academy, a school where Plato and his invited guests would discuss philosophy.

 Plato saw his imperfect world and thought of ways he could improve society.
 Plato wrote about utopia.
 A utopia is an imaginary place where governments and social conditions are perfect.
 No government has ever adopted Plato’s ideas, but his philosophy influenced leaders for over two thousand years.

 Plato argued in favor of an “aristocracy of merit,” or rule by the best and the wisest people.
 Plato believed that the government should raise all children so that everyone would have equal opportunities.
 Schools would test students on a regular basis.
 Students who did poorly would be sent to work, while those who did well would continue their studies.
 Plato believed a small group of intelligent and educated men and women should govern society.
 This small group would select the best and the brightest students to join them.